 It doesn’t really take a lot to set up the plot.
 Vampire dad, werewolf mom, normal kid.
 The first episode also does a pretty decent job of introducing us to our main characters.

 Ranze is a pretty normal girl, though a bit scatterbrained and bratty.
-The love interest, Makabe is a troublemaker, but ultimately a nice and goofy guy.
+Her love interest, Makabe, is a troublemaker, but ultimately a nice and goofy guy.
 Her parents are quirky and easily the best part of the show, but even they can have their meh moments.

 They really overdid the antagonist for this show, Yoko Kamiya.
 She is a complete and utter irredeemable bitch.
 Her first three lines in the show are thinking insults to Ranze.
 She calls her a dimwit, an idiot and a bitch in succession.